MicrosoftDocs/mixed-reality/mixed-reality-docs/article-template.md

 ---
 title: Article template
-description: Template article that can be copied.
-Shows how to layout images using  rows and columns.
+description: Template article .md file that can be copied.
+Shows how to layout images using  rows and columns and other conventions.
 author: rwinj
 ms.author: randyw
 ms.date: 10/22/2019